Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Court of the Count.md

 If someone opens the wardrobe, read:

+______
-A plain white dress yellowed with age flies out of the wardrobe and begins to dance in the middle of the room.
-The dress flaps around to the music of the storm.
+"A plain white dress yellowed with age flies out of the wardrobe and begins to dance in the middle of the room.
+The dress flaps around to the music of the storm."
+______

 If anyone touches the dancing dress, it collapses in a lifeless heap on the floor.
 Otherwise, it dances forever.
-Hanging in the wardrobe are a few rotted servant's uni­ forms, none of which are animate or valuable.
+Hanging in the wardrobe are a few rotted servant's uniforms, none of which are animate or valuable.

 Set into the south wall, behind the hanging mirror west of the wardrobe, is a secret door.
-It can be pulled open to reveal a closet choked with dust and cobwebs and that contains a wooden ladder that leads-up 20 feet to another secret door in the tower stairway (areaK20).
+It can be pulled open to reveal a closet choked with dust and cobwebs and that contains a wooden ladder that leads-up 20 feet to another secret door in the tower stairway (area K20).

 The staircase leads down to area K24.